PROTECTION OF CHILDREN AND ADULTS POLICY STATEMENT

 - This church is committed to the safeguarding of children and adults with care and support needs and ensuring their well-being.

-- We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults at risk of harm or abuse and to report any such abuse that we discover or suspect.
+- We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults at risk of harm and abuse and to report any such abuse that we discover or suspect.

-- We recognise the personal dignity and rights of adults with care and support needs and will ensure all our policies and procedures will reflect this.
+- We recognise that the personal dignity and rights of adults and will ensure all our policies and procedures will reflect this.

-- We undertake to exercise proper care in the appointment and selection of all those who will work with children and with adults with care and support needs.
+- We undertake to exercise proper care in the appointment and selection of those who will work with children

 We are committed to:

-- Supporting all in the Church affected by abuse.
+- Supporting all in the church affected by abuse.

 - Children’s Social Services has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about a child.
-Adult Social Care has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about an adult.
+Adult Social Care has lead responsibility for investigating all allegations or suspicions of abuse where there are concerns about an adult with care and support needs.